InternLM/InternLM-XComposer/README.md

 text = 'Please introduce Einstein.' response = model.generate(text)
 print(response)
-# 'Albert Einstein was a German-born theoretical physicist.
-He developed the general theory of relativity,
+# Albert Einstein was a German-born theoretical physicist who developed the general theory of relativity, one of the
-# one of the two pillars of modern physics (alongside quantum mechanics).
-His work is also known for its influence
+# two pillars of modern physics (alongside quantum mechanics).
+He is best known for his mass–energy equivalence
-# on the philosophy of science.
-In 1921, Einstein was awarded the Nobel Prize in Physics "for his services to
-# theoretical physics, and especially for his discovery of the law of the photoelectric effect.'
+# formula E = mc2 (which has been dubbed "the world's most famous equation"), and his explanation of the photoelectric
+# effect, both of which are examples of his special and general theories of relativity.
+Einstein is widely regarded as
+# one of the most influential physicists of all time.

 # Single-Turn Text-Image Dialogue